dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/capture-vision-router/settings.md

 ## getSimplifiedSettings

-Retrieves a simplified version of the Capture Vision Router settings for a specific template.
+Retrieves a simplified version of the Capture Vision settings for a specific template.

 <div class="sample-code-prefix"></div>
 >- Objective-C